radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 {:#radius_packets}

 The RadSec specification does not change the client/server architecture of RADIUS.
-RadSec clients transmit the same packet types on the connection they initiated as a RadSec client would, and RadSec servers transmit the same packet types on the connections the server has accepted as a RadSec server would.
+RadSec clients transmit the same packet types on the connection they initiated as a RADIUS/UDP client would, and RadSec servers transmit the same packet types on the connections the server has accepted as a RADIUS/UDP server would.
 As noted in {{portusage}}, RadSec uses the same port for Authentication and Accounting packets.
 As non-exhaustive example, a RadSec client can transmit packets of type Access-Request, Accounting-Request, Status-Server, Disconnect-ACK over the same connection, and a RadSec server can transmit packets of type Access-Accept, Access-Reject, Access-Challenge, Accounting-Response, Disconnect-Request.